 John R. White

-Position: Associate Dean of Research, CC&E and John and Catherine Day Professor of Oceanography & Coastal Science, Department of Oceanography and Coastal Sciences
+Position: Associate Dean of Research and Professor, John and Catherine Day Professor, Department of Oceanography & Coastal Sciences

 Office: 3239 Energy, Coast and Environment Building

 Bachelor's Degree(s): B.S.
 Washington and Lee, 1988 (Geology)

 Master's Degrees(s): M.S.
 Florida Institute of Technology, 1992 (Geological Oceanography) and Florida Institute of Technology, 1993 (Coastal Zone Management)

 Ph.D.(s): Ph.D.
 University of Florida, 1999 (Soll & Water Science - Focus on Wetland Biogeochemistry)

 Biogeochemical cycling of nitrogen and phosphorus in aquatic systems including coastal and freshwater wetlands, estuaries and lake sediments, treatment performance of constructed wetlands for nutrients and pharmaceuticals removal, dynamics of internal nutrient loading, microbial-mediated nutrient transformations, plant-nutrient dynamics